Joining You

 "Joining You" is a song by Canadian singer-songwriter Alanis Morissette from her fourth studio album, Supposed Former Infatuation Junkie (1998).
 It was released as the album's second single on January 3, 1999.
+"Joining You" peaked at number 16 on the US Billboard Modern Rock Tracks chart.

+Composition

 The song distinctly is composed of a verse and chorus in two distantly related keys: C minor and E minor, respectively.
-"Joining You" peaked at number 16 on the US Billboard Modern Rock Tracks chart.

 Music video

 Footage was shot for a video, but a completed video was never released as Morissette felt the visuals did not work with the song.
 A clip from one of the treatments for the footage was later released on the DVD included on the limited edition of Morissette's compilation album, The Collection (2005).